-In fiscal year 2017, the Organization discontinued its 403(b) plan and deferred compensation plan for certain employees and directors, and it implemented a 401(k) retirement plan.
+The Organization offers a 401(k) retirement plan.
 Upon meeting the eligibility criteria, employees can contribute a portion of their wages to the 401(k) plan.
 The Organization will contribute as a matching contribution an amount equal to 100% of employees' contributions that is not in excess of 6% of their contribution.
-Total matching contributions paid by the Organization for the year ended June 30, 2017 were \$50,561.
+Total matching contributions paid by the Organization for the year ended June 30, 2018 were \$69,630.